 Verse 35 says the 1st day of these 7 days shall be a holy gathering.

 Verse 37 says these are the feast of the Lord… holy gatherings.

 Verse 38 makes it clear that these sabbaths are different from the Sabbath in the Commandments by stating, beside the Sabbaths of the LORD.

 These Sabbaths were beside the Sabbaths of the Lord, or other than, or not including the Sabbaths of the LORD.
 These were holy days that pointed forward to Christ, or “shadows of things to come.
 (2 Chronicles 8:12-13 and 2 Chronicles 31:3)

-Verse 29 says, the 15th day of the 7th month to keep a feast unto the Lord for 7 days: the 1st day shall be a sabbath and the 8th day shall be a sabbath.
+Verse 29 says, on the 15th day of the 7th month they were to keep a feast unto the Lord for 7 days.
+The 1st day shall be a sabbath and the 8th day shall be a sabbath.